CP-violating Phases in M-theory and Implications for EDMs: Higher-Order Corrections

 In Section \ref{leading}, we found that there are no CP-violating phases from supersymmetry breaking at leading order in the framework of M-theory compactifications considered.
 It is therefore important to check if corrections to the \kahler potential and superpotential lead to further contributions to CP-violating phases in the soft parameters and in turn to the EDMs.
 Although the detailed form of possible corrections is not known in M-theory, some general arguments can neverthless be made, which strongly suggest that higher order corrections still naturally suppress CP-violating phases.

 The corrections to the soft parameters may arise in general from corrections in the superpotential and the \kahler potential.
-In the zero flux sector, which we have considered, the superpotential may receive additional non-perturbative corrections from strong gauge dynamics or from membrane instantons.
-These corrections are naturally suppressed compared to the existing terms if the arguments in the corresponding exponentials are just ${\cal O}(1)$ larger than that in the existing terms.
-Even if they are comparable, the mechanism of dynamical alignment of the phases can still be applied and leads to no additional phases.
+In the zero flux sector which we have considered, the superpotential may only receive additional non-perturbative corrections from strong gauge dynamics or from membrane instantons.
+As mentioned in section \ref{cpphases} and explained in Appendix (\ref{dynamic}), the dynamical alignment of phases still works if these additional terms are subdominant compared to the first two terms.
+The subdominance of these additonal terms is required anyways to keep the results of the moduli stabilization mechanism intact and hence the consistency of the whole approach.
+Moreover, it also provides an elegant dynamical solution to the strong CP problem within string theory \cite{Acharya:2010zx}.

-More importantly, large corrections could arise in the \kahler potential for the hidden sector comprising the moduli and hidden matter fields, such as terms with higher powers of $\phi$.
+Th \kahler potential for the hidden sector comprising the moduli and hidden matter fields on the other hand receives perturbative corrections such as terms with higher powers of $\phi$ as there is no non-renormalization theorem for the \kahler potential.
 However, the field $\phi$ is composed of elementary quark fields ${\cal Q},{\cal \tilde{Q}}$ which are charged under the hidden gauge group.
 Therefore, higher order corrections must be functions of ${\cal Q}^{\dagger}{\cal Q}$ or ${\tilde {\cal Q}}^{\dagger}\tilde {\cal Q}$ in order to be gauge invariant.
 When written in terms of $\phi$, these corrections are always functions of $\phi^{\dagger}\phi$.
 This structure is important for our claim of small CP-violating phases since it does not introduce any new phases in the soft parameters.
-In addition, the crucial fact that the \kahler potential is a real function of $z_i+\bar z_i$ is also expected to be true for the perturbative corrections.
-The dependence on $z_i+\bar z_i$ is a reflection of the shift symmetry of the axion $t_i \rightarrow t_i + \delta $, which is only broken by non-perturbative effects.
-Thus, although it is very hard in general to compute the form of corrections in M-theory, the above result should be quite robust as it only relies on symmetries.
+In addition, the perturbative corrections to the \kahler potential are always functions of $z_i+\bar z_i$, which do not lead to any CP violating phases in the soft terms as argued in section \ref{cpphases}.
+The dependence on $z_i+\bar z_i$ is a reflection of the shift (PQ) symmetry of the axion $t_i \rightarrow t_i + \delta$, where $t_i=Im(z_i)$.
+This symmetry is only broken by exponentially suppressed non-perturbative effects \cite{Silverstein:1996xp,Antoniadis:1997zt}.
+This implies that upto exponentially suppressed contributions, the corrections to the \kahler potential do not give rise to any CP violating phases in the soft terms.
+Thus, although it is very hard in general to compute the form of corrections in M-theory, the result that the CP violating phases in soft parameters are highly suppressed should be quite robust as it only relies on symmetries.